 From a peek into Krakow’s ancient salt mines, to a look into the dark history behind the Nazi Auschwitz-Birkenau camp, we’re delving into Poland’s millennium of heritage through six of its most popular UNESCO World Heritage Sites found in and around Poland’s major cities.

-Historic Centre of Kraków
+Historic Center of Krakow

+What is Poland most known for?
+Medieval charm.
+And nowhere is it more apparent than Krakow.
 Situated along the River Vistula and at the foot of Wawel Hill, Krakow’s Historic Center allows an in-depth look into the town’s fascinating history through remnants of its 14th-century fortifications, medieval city walls, and ancient synagogues.
 As the former capital city and once known as the center of Poland’s political life, Krakow was a place where the cultures of East and West intertwined, cultivating a flourishing culture of arts and crafts.
 The Historic Center of Krakow was one of Poland’s first sites to be inscribed on the UNESCO World Heritage List, earning recognition due to its pristine level of preservation, with Krakow’s central Grand Square not only the largest market square in Europe but a huge portion of the city’s integral identity.
 Peruse historical houses, palaces, and churches, as well as the Gothic cathedral on Wawel Hill, where Poland’s kings were once buried.

 Wieliczka and Bochnia Royal Salt Mines